 Create a financial cushion

 An emergency fund can help protect you from financial shocks.
 Build a savings buffer to use for unexpected expenses.
 Start small and build as you can.
 Within the Starling app, the Spaces feature helps you ring-fence money from your main account.
 You can set it to automatically round up transactions, so when you spend money, the change gets added in.
+For longer-term saving, you can use our Fixed Saver.
+Lock away savings for a year, and earn interest in return.

 Writing down 10 things you are grateful for, before bed, is a great positive practice.
 Focus on the things in your life that bring joy and avoid the negative.
 Research shows this practice improves sleep quality.
 Why not try this, if financial worries affect your sleep.